atwyburde/Jadhav-Store-Analysis/README.md

 # Jadhav-Store-Analysis
-Jadhav Store wants to analyse the Historical data of Orders -
+Jadhav Store wants to analyse the historical data of orders -

 1. Two Datasets are available Orders and Details Table
 2. Create some meaningful Insights